 At TCNJ, Pearson has taught a broad range of courses in the Journalism, Professional Writing, African American Studies, Interactive Multimedia and Liberal Learning programs.
 She co-founded TCNJ’s Interactive Multimedia major, along with Ursula Wolz and Phillip Sanders.
 From 2011-14, she chaired the Department of African American Studies. # Link in context

-Pearson is a life member of the Association for the Study of African American Life and History, as well as an associate member of the National Association of Black Journalists. # Link in context
+Pearson is a member of the Online News Association, a life member of the Association for the Study of African American Life and History, and an associate member of the National Association of Black Journalists. # Link in context

 Media credit: Interview with Rep. Dennis Kucinich at a 2007 Democratic Presidential candidates forum at Howard University.
 Photo credit: Laurie White.
 Used with permission # Link in context

 About Kim Pearson by Kim Pearson is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.